 of potential float trips

-This list only encompasses a portion of the different trips we can take you on here in Alaska.
-If you do not see the water or dates that 'fit' your groups needs, please call us.
-This list is just an starting point for trip start dates and no trip or dates are fixed in stone until actually booked and deposits received - Check back often as this page can change at any time!
+This list is just a suggestion of trip dates on some of the many different waters we can take you on here in Alaska.
+If you do not see the dates that 'fit' your groups needs, on the water that interests you, please call us.
+This list is just an starting point or suggestion for many of the trip start dates and no trip or dates are fixed in stone until actually booked and deposits received - Check back often as this page can change at any time!

 Fisherman's Deluxe or Fisherman's Standard style trips available from King Salmon, Alaska

 Arolik River Float Trip

 When guests ask “Where would you go if you could choose?” ~ This might be it!
 The Arolik is smaller than most of the waters we float and at times she can extract a toll as the Arolik can be low at times especially over the first ten miles or so therefore a bit of work can be required of all participants..
 That said the fishing is well worth the extra effort as the best places usually are, that’s what makes them the best.

 This trip offers exceptional angling for Chinook in Mid June to Late July, Silvers in August and we are not going to talk about the rainbows, Grayling and Char....Shhhh!!
 Arolik trips can be booked June through mid to late September depending upon group needs, scheduling and availability or resources.
 Flexibility on dates strongly encouraged, please call for details and to check availability!

 Trips to the Arolik are available as Intimate Rivers or Fisherman's Standard style trips.